bft-smart/library/README.md

 // client: new ServiceProxy(conf, null, null, new TLSNettyCommunicationFactory());
 ```

-Runnable example: `bftsmart.demo.programmatic.ProgrammaticConfigDemo`.
-(For the default
-TLS transport the keystore under `config/keysSSL_TLS/` is still read from disk — that is
+(For the default TLS transport the keystore under `config/keysSSL_TLS/` is still read
-crypto material, not BFT-SMaRt configuration.)
+from disk — that is crypto material, not BFT-SMaRt configuration.)

 ## Listeners (non-voting members)